I Can Still Hear Your Laughter

 CLICK HERE TO VISIT*

-all filmed and recorded in Chatine, North Lebanon choreography, image, text, zapateado, sound score Yalda Younes field and sound recording, buzuq, camera assistance Khyam Allami produced by Yalda Younes with the support of a grant from AFAC - Arab Funds for Culture research stages supported by Fonds Darstellende Künste #takecare program, Senatsverwaltung für Kultur und Europa research stipendium many thanks to the mountains of Chatine, Khyam Allami, Rania Younes, Samar Younes, Mohamad Gawad, Salma Shamel, Setareh Shahbazi, Matthieu Banvillet, Jawad Chaaban and One Hertz Studio
+image, choreography, text, zapateado, sound score Yalda Younes field recording, buzuq, camera assistance Khyam Allami produced by Yalda Younes with the support of a grant from AFAC - Arab Funds for Culture research stages supported by Fonds Darstellende Künste #takecare program, Senatsverwaltung für Kultur und Europa research stipendium many thanks to the mountains of Chatine, Khyam Allami, Rania Younes, Samar Younes, Mohamad Gawad, Salma Shamel, Setareh Shahbazi, Matthieu Banvillet, Jawad Chaaban and One Hertz Studio